kpannoni/melanoma-project/README.md

 Controlling for metropolitan residence (**Model 3**) resulted in minimal change in racial hazard ratios, suggesting that rural vs urban location does not explain the remaining disparities.

-***Note:*** Household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.
+***Note:*** Median household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.

 ---